Purdah (pre-election period): Etymology

-The use of purdah to refer to the period between the announcement of an election and the formation of a new elected body has fallen out of use in the UK following criticism of its sexist origins.
-The preferred terms are 'pre-election period' or 'heightened sensitivity' to refer to the period of electioneering.
+The word purdah is Hindustani in origin and literally refers to a curtain or veil.
+Purdahs were traditionally used to screen women from male view, and the word came to be a general term for the South Asian practices of segregating the sexes and keeping women's bodies concealed.
+In English use, the word has the extended sense of "a period of seclusion or isolation", hence its use in politics.

 Practice and legal status

-The pre election period typically begins six weeks before the scheduled election, in each authority on the day the notice of election is published; for the 2017 elections to Combined Authority Mayors, purdah began on 23 March.
-For the 8 June 2017 United Kingdom general election, the pre election period began on 22 April, and for the 12 December 2019 United Kingdom general election, the pre-election period commenced on 6 November.
+The purdah period typically begins six weeks before the scheduled election, in each authority on the day the notice of election is published; for the 2017 elections to Combined Authority Mayors, purdah began on 23 March.
+For the 8 June 2017 general election, purdah began on 22 April, and for the 12 December 2019 general election, purdah commenced on 6 November.
+For the 4 July 2024 general election, purdah began on 25 May.

-The pre-election period has been imposed in ministerial guidance since at least the early 20th century reflecting an earlier "self-denying ordinance", and has considerable moral authority, its breach carrying with it in worst cases the possibility of actions for abuse of power and misconduct in public office.
-Otherwise its lack of statute or common law means different local authorities adopt different standards as to the extent to which they observe the convention, and executives are always mindful of the possibility of decisions being open to judicial review on the grounds of legitimate expectations, breach of natural justice, or procedural impropriety if the pre-election period is breached.
-Where observed by executive officers, the pre-election period bars entering into any transactions or carrying out any works which would clearly or directly conflict with the stated intentional commitments (manifesto) of the cabinet or shadow cabinet in any authority.
+Purdah has been imposed in ministerial guidance since at least the early 20th century reflecting an earlier "self-denying ordinance", and has considerable moral authority, its breach carrying with it in worst cases the possibility of actions for abuse of power and misconduct in public office.
+Otherwise its lack of statute or common law means different local authorities adopt different standards as to the extent to which they observe the convention, and executives are always mindful of the possibility of decisions being open to judicial review on the grounds of legitimate expectations, breach of natural justice, or procedural impropriety if purdah is breached.
+Where observed by executive officers, purdah bars entering into any transactions or carrying out any works which would clearly or directly conflict with the stated intentional commitments (manifesto) of the cabinet or shadow cabinet in any authority.
 When local elections are being held at the same time as a general election, this higher standard is usually applied.

-At the national level, major decisions on policy are postponed until after the pre-election period, unless it is in the national interest to proceed, or a delay would waste public money.
+At the national level, major decisions on policy are postponed until after purdah, unless it is in the national interest to proceed, or a delay would waste public money.
 The Cabinet Office issues guidance before each election to civil servants, including those in the devolved national parliaments and assemblies.
-The pre-election period also continues after the election during the time in which new MPs and ministers are sworn in.
+The period also continues after the election during the time in which new MPs and ministers are sworn in.
 In the event of an inconclusive election result, purdah does not end until a new government forms.
 When no party has an overall majority, it may take some time before a minority or coalition government is formed.

 Section 2 of the Local Government Act 1986 prohibits the publication by local authorities of material which, in whole or in part, appears to be designed to affect public support for a political party.